Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 🏔 Additional peaks to add to this section

-When hiking this section, you have the option to climb the Puigmal peak (2.910 m).
-If you do so, add 3 h 30 min to the total time of the section.
+When hiking this section, you can climb the Puigmal Peak (2.910 m).
+If you do so, add 3 h 30 min to the total hike.

 We checked in and left all the bags in the room.
 We had a whole room for ourselves and our own bathroom.
 It was a simple room with only eight bunk beds and a wardrobe.

-We rested for a while and decided to explore Vall de Núria, located 15 min walking from the hostel.
+We rested for a while and decided to explore Vall de Núria, a 15-minute walk from the hostel.

-This is a valley in the eastern part of the Catalan Pyrenees, popular as a hiking destination in summer and skiing in wintertime.
+This is a valley in the eastern part of the Catalan Pyrenees, famous as a hiking destination in summer and skiing in wintertime.

-Long time ago, there was only a chapel there.
+A long time ago, there was only a chapel there.
 Nowadays, there’s a ski resort with a hotel, restaurants, an artificial lake, and a sanctuary.
-There are no roads to access the valley, and the only way to get there is either by foot or via a rack railway train.
+There are no roads to access the valley; the only way to get there is by foot or a rack railway train.

 Train station Vall de Núria